-The consolidated financial statements of CNP Assurances SA include the financial statements of subsidiaries, jointly-controlled entities and associates.
+The consolidated financial statements of the CNP Assurances Group include the financial statements of subsidiaries, jointlycontrolled entities and associates.
 Other than the regulatory capital requirements of the insurance subsidiaries, there are no restrictions limiting the Group's ability to access the assets or settle the liabilities of the entities included in the scope of consolidation.